Knowledge Engineering Environment

 Knowledge Engineering Environment (KEE) is a frame-based development tool for expert systems.
-It was developed and sold by IntelliCorp, and first released in 1983.
+It was developed and sold by IntelliCorp, and was first released in 1983.
 It ran on Lisp machines, and was later ported to Lucid Common Lisp with the CLX library, an X Window System (X11) interface for Common Lisp.
 This version was available on several different UNIX workstations.

 On KEE, several extensions were offered: